-A recent Tax Court of Canada decision (Friedlander v The Queen, 2012 TCC 163) dealt with one such client whose advisor pushed him into registered savings without sizing up his situation.
+A recent Tax Advisor to Client (Keyword) Court of Canada decision (Friedlander v The Queen, 2012 TCC 163) dealt with one such client whose advisor pushed him into registered savings without sizing up his situation.
 The client was assessed over-contribution tax, penalties and arrears interest based on his RRSP account—an account that should never have been opened for him.

 Jacob Friedlander, whose first language is Spanish, immigrated to Canada in 2000.
 In 2002, he walked into a bank branch where he wished to open up an investment account.
 He told the employee he wasn’t working, and wasn’t earning any income that year.
 He was a stay-at-home father—with two infant children—who was also in school.
 Nonetheless, the bank employee set him up an RRSP.

 Friedlander deposited a total of $11,450 in the account between 2002 and 2006.
 He never claimed any RRSP deductions for those years since he had no income from which to take the deduction.
 He also had no RRSP contribution room.
 Since Friedlander’s deposits were greater than the amount he was permitted to contribute to an RRSP, it resulted in an over-contribution tax of 1% per month.